mumsnet/jwt_gem/Readme.md

 ## Requirements
 The following Enviromental Variables Must be defined in order to use this gem.
-The JWT_SECERET variable must be the same as all the other services.
+The JWT_SECERET and JWT_CHECK variables must be the same as all the other services.
-ENV['API_ACCESS_TOKEN']
+ENV['JWT_CHECK']
 ENV['JWT_ISSUER']
 ENV['JWT_SECERET']